sajibtariq/reproducible-research-IA369Z/testbed/README.md

 ## Installation
 It might take longer.
 Please be patient!!!.
-It might also ask to put  yes/ y /accept etc during the installation.
+It might also ask to put  yes/y/accept etc during the installation.
 No worries whatever it ask just follow the instaruction.
 ```bash
 step 1: $ git clone https://github.com/sajibtariq/reproducible-research-IA369Z.git